searchspring/snapfu/README.md

 https://b7i-customer-cdn.s3.amazonaws.com/<siteId>/my-branch/index.html
 ```

-## Other example deployments.
+## Deploying to other places

 You can modify the file `deploy.yml` in your generated project under `my-awesome-website/.github/workflows/deploy.yml`
-to complete different actions.
+to complete different actions if you don't want to use the Searchspring build process or
+don't have access to it.

 ### SCP